10 Clear Signs That Your Job Interview Went REALLY Badly

 Another sign to pay attention to is if your interviewer seems easily distracted by other things.
 There may be small signs like asking you to repeat something you just said.
 Or, they could be obvious with their distraction, doing things like answering phone calls or even leaving the room for minutes at a time.
 This type of attitude might be a little unprofessional, but it does happen and is a clear sign your interview isn’t going well.

-Because of their own preparedness, it should never take a long time for an interviewer to come up with their next question.
+Because of their preparedness, it should never take a long time for an interviewer to come up with their next question.
 If you’ve answered something and they seem to be struggling to come up with another question, it’s because they’ve gone ‘off script.’
 This is a sign that they don’t want to go through the rest of the process with you, and are trying to think of quick questions that can help the interview to wrap up faster.

-If you notice that your interviewer seems to only be asking random questions that take a long time to come up with, they probably don’t want to hire you.
+If you notice that your interviewer seems only to be asking random questions that take a long time to come up with, they probably don’t want to hire you.

-Another clear sign is if your interviewer starts asking more general questions that really have nothing to do with the job.
+Another clear sign is if your interviewer starts asking more general questions that have nothing to do with the job.
 It’s not uncommon for interviewers to ask you more about yourself.
 But, if they ask you something that you know won’t be helpful in the hiring process, you can assume the worst.
 It’s likely they are just trying to pass the time of your interview until the next person comes along.

-In a good interview, you might hear throughout the process that the interviewer thinks you would be good for the job based on your skills.
+In a good interview, you might hear throughout the process that the interviewer thinks you would be suitable for the job based on your skills.
 This is a great feeling and can help to give you confidence in getting hired.
 Unfortunately, it can also go the opposite way, which is a sign that you’re not being considered.

 Your potential employer should only discuss you and not other candidates if they think you’d be a good fit for the job.
 If they start talking about other people they’ve interviewed and compared them to the skills you have to offer, it’s unlikely you’ll get the job.
-They clearly already have someone else in mind.
+They already have someone else in mind.

 What you can do, though, is use this particular ‘sign’ as a learning tool.
 Every business is looking for something different when it comes to the people they hire.
 But, pay attention to the skills and traits your interviewer is talking about when it comes to other candidates.
-It can be a good idea to try adopting some of those skills and traits yourself.
+It can be a good idea to try adopting some of those skills and attributes yourself.
 If they are what interviewers are looking for, they can help you at your next meeting.

 If an employer wants to hire you, they’ll want to make sure you know as much about the company and job position as possible.
 In some cases, they may even try to ‘sell’ you on it because they want you on board.